strawberryfg/c2f-3dhm-human-caffe/README.md

    **e)** different weight initialization of last conv layer for 3d heatmap.

-- I only use **L2 loss** during training.
+- I only used **L2 loss** during training.
 Nevertheless I have **smooth L1 loss**, **adaptive loss**, and **integral loss** in prototxt, as can be seen in figs/*.png.
 Adaptive loss tries to automatically balance weight magnitude of different euclidean regression loss.
 See pdf for details about integral loss.

 - MPJPE error of **argmax** operation is **"error(mm)_3d_s2_max"**.